riverar/regionpolicyevaluator-skeleton/README.md

 ## Building
 From a Visual Studio Developer Command Prompt, simply run `cargo build`.
 This specialized environment is needed for access to MIDLRT tooling.

+The initial build process may take longer due to Cargo creating a [non-shallow clone](https://github.com/rust-lang/cargo/issues/1171) of a [`windows-rs` fork](https://github.com/microsoft/windows-rs/compare/master...riverar:windows-rs:rafael/0.52_partialtrust), which is necessary for building components with partial trust.

 ## Installing / Uninstalling

 From an **elevated** Visual Studio Developer Command Prompt, run `pwsh scripts\Install.ps1`.
 Reverse the changes with `pwsh scripts\Uninstall.ps1`.